How to Nail Your First Fantasy Football Dynasty or Keeper Draft

 Before your draft begins, build a cheat sheet with this idea in mind.
 The proven studs should always be atop your rankings, but don’t be afraid to elevate younger players you think have breakout potential.
 This is especially true in future dynasty drafts when the top players will likely be off the board.

 Draft picks are a coveted commodity in real sports leagues, and they’ll matter more than ever in your fantasy league.
 Dynasty and keeper leagues allow you to think more like a professional general manager.

 Is nobody on the board blowing you away at your current pick?
 Trade down with another owner and stockpile those draft assets.
-When trading down, I look for owners who are trying to fill starter slots or are in love with a certain player still on the board.
+When trading down, I look for owners trying to fill starter slots or are in love with a certain player still on the board.
 Take advantage of that owner’s desperation and gain as much draft capital as possible.

 Stock Up on Rookie Draft Picks

 One of the best ways to protect your team’s future is to acquire as many rookie draft picks as possible.